-At least two valves shall be installed in the main air supply line, of which one shall be on the standpipe accessible from the derrick floor and one shall be at a distance of at least 25m from the well.
+At least two valves shall be installed in the main air supply line, of which on shall be on the standpipe accessible from the derrick floor and one shall be at a distance of at least 25m from the well.

-174. DRILL STRING FITTINGS.
+174. DRILLSTRING FITTINGS.

-A downhole float valve shall be installed in the drill string and both top and bottom kelly cocks shall be employed in a manner similar to that provided for in Section 143(9) and (10).
+A downhole float valve shall be installed in the drill string and both top and bottom Kelly cocks shall be employed in a manner similar to that provided for in Section 143(9) and (10).